 The purpose of this guide is to allow you to get a more in-depth look at setting up a livestream using Livepeer Studio with OBS.
-In order to broadcast a live stream, you’ll need a stream key.
+In order to broadcast a live stream, the content creator will need a stream key.

-OBS (opens in a new tab) is the way that many users stream into Livepeer because it is easy to use, open source, and offers a high degree of customization.
+OBS is an application that many creators use to stream into Livepeer because it is easy to use, open source, and offers a high degree of customization.

 - Click the + icon under sources and select Video Capture Device if you’d like to stream using a camera or webcam.
 If you’d like to stream a browser window, select Window Capture.